 America's favorite housewife (or is house witch more fitting?) fell in love and married a mortal man, Darrin Stephens.
 Trying to adjust to mortal life proves difficult for Samantha (Elizabeth Montgomery), especially with the influence of her witch mother, Endora.
 She is kind and caring to all and when she wants to practice her magic, she does it with just the wiggle of her nose.

 Sabrina Spellman (Sabrina the Teenage Witch)

 On her sixteenth birthday, Sabrina Spellman (Melissa Joan Hart) discovers that she is a witch and comes from a long line of witches.
-As she tries to master her magic, chaos and havoc often ensues.
-Eventually Sabrina gains control over her powers, and is able to do something as simple as changing her outfit with the point of her finger, or as grand as traveling to other dimensions.
+As she tries to master her magic, chaos and havoc often ensue.
+Eventually, Sabrina gains control over her powers and is able to do something as simple as changing her outfit with the point of her finger, or as grand as traveling to other dimensions.
 Struggling with being both a teenager and a witch made Sabrina Spellman a beloved character, and who could possibly forget her sassy cat sidekick, Salem?